joonlooxdool/Johns-Car-Quest/ReadMe.md

 Iori- Characters in sprite sheets, designed start button Traeton/Ethan- Finally got images working
 RESEARCH GETSUBIMAGE (part of bufferedimage) allows you to draw certain parts of an image.

+3.14.17

+Brent/Jon- Audio
+Ethan- Code helping
+Traeton/Iori- Started to implement button code, testing two methods- using a class that's maleable or using just jbuttons and modifying htem